 Preparing Vegetables

 Only fresh vegetables in prime condition can produce a good-quality dried product.
-Wilted ones should not be used — deterioration has already begun.
+Wilted vegetables should not be used — deterioration has already begun.
 One moldy bean may give a bad flavor to an entire lot.
 If possible, gather the vegetables early in the morning, and start the drying process as soon as possible.
 Carefully sort, discarding any bruised or undesirable product.
 Wash carefully and thoroughly in cool water

 Trim, peel, cut, slice or shred vegetables according to the directions for each vegetable (see Table 2.
-“Drying Vegetables at Home”) Remove any fibrous or woody portions and core when necessary, removing all decayed and bruised areas.
+“Drying Vegetables at Home”) Remove any fibrous or woody portions and core when necessary, and remove all decayed and bruised areas.
 Keep pieces uniform in size so they will dry at the same rate.
 A food slicer or food processor can be used.
 Prepare only as many vegetables as can be dried at one time.
 Holding vegetables, even in the refrigerator, after washing and preparation for drying will result in loss of quality and nutrients.

 Pretreating Vegetables